freemocap/2025-nsf-pose/notes/document-notes/2024-freemocap-nsf-pose-outline.md

 - Maximize accessibility
 - Build vibrant community of user/developers
 - Develop implicit educational methods
+- The long term potential of a generative plan is difficult to constrain
+  - Meager success: New useful tool and small body of research
+  - Expected outcomes:
+    - Create new sub-field around human movement, comprising a community and body of literature centered around integerated 'Laser Skeleton' research (Gestalt of vision + motor is greater than the sum of its parts)
+    - Sustainable organization and vibrant ecosystem existing as a proof-of-concept alternative organizational approach to broadscale academic research, education, and training
-- Change the face of education and scientific research
+  - Idealist future: Change the face of education and scientific research

 ## Long Term Vision
 - Describe the Ideal Perfect Future vision of FMC